Billy's Hollywood Screen Kiss

-Billy's Hollywood Screen Kiss is a 1998 American independent, gay-themed romantic comedy film written and directed by Tommy O'Haver and starring Sean P. Hayes, Brad Rowe, and Meredith Scott Lynn.
-The film was a breakthrough performance for Hayes, who would go from this film to his role as Jack McFarland on the hit television show Will & Grace.
+Billy's Hollywood Screen Kiss is a 1998 American independent romantic comedy film written and directed by Tommy O'Haver and starring Sean P. Hayes, Brad Rowe, and Meredith Scott Lynn.
+The film was a breakthrough performance for Hayes, who would go on to gain worldwide fame for his portraying Jack McFarland on the hit television series Will & Grace.

 Plot

 Midwest native Billy Collier is an aspiring photographer in Los Angeles, who has had little artistic success and much romantic frustration.
-While out to coffee with his roommate Georgiana, he comes up with the idea of recreating iconic screen kisses from Hollywood movies.
+While out for coffee with his roommate named Georgiana, he comes up with the idea of recreating iconic screen kisses from Hollywood movies.
 That night at a party, Billy's friend Perry agrees to finance the project.
-Billy serendipitously runs into their coffee waiter Gabriel, whom he recruits to model.
+Later, Billy serendipitously runs into their coffee waiter Gabriel, whom he recruits to model.

-Billy becomes infatuated with Gabriel, but cannot figure out if Gabriel is really straight.
+Billy becomes infatuated with Gabriel, but cannot figure out if Gabriel is straight.
 Gabriel claims he has a girlfriend in San Francisco, but sends ambiguous signals.
 At Perry's invitation, the two attend an exhibit by photographer Rex Webster, who tries to poach Gabriel as a model (and potential trick).
 Webster offers to take Gabriel to Catalina Island for an underwear ad shoot, sparking Billy's jealousy.
 Back at Gabriel's place, Billy and Gabriel seem to be getting closer but their rapport is interrupted by a phone call from Gabriel's girlfriend Natalie.

 Billy shoots his first setup with Gabriel, a recreation of Burt Lancaster and Deborah Kerr's kiss on the beach in From Here to Eternity.
 Following the shoot, Gabriel tells Billy that his relationship with Natalie is over.
 Billy mentions the Kinsey scale, on which Billy describes himself as a "perfect six," but Gabriel admits he does not know where on the scale he falls.
 Back at Billy's apartment, they continue to talk and drink and Gabriel asks if he can spend the night on the couch.
 Billy suggests that Gabriel sleep in his bed (ostensibly because of Gabriel's height), to which Gabriel eventually agrees.
 When the two are in bed, Billy makes tentative overtures, to which Gabriel seems to respond initially; however, Gabriel suddenly pulls away, after which Billy apologizes and gets up to sleep on the couch.